DeSantis predicts ‘quarter century’ of 7-2 conservative Supreme Court majority

 The prospective Republican presidential candidate says ‘It is possible that in those eight years, we have the opportunity to fortify justices’

-Florida Gov Ron DeSantis predicted that if he were to win presidency, that conservatives could have a 7-2 majority on the Supreme Court for 25 years, The Guardian reported.
+Florida Gov Ron DeSantis has predicted that if he were to win the presidency, conservatives could have a 7-2 majority on the Supreme Court for 25 years.

 The governor and prospective candidate for the Republican nomination for president made the remarks while speaking at the National Religious Broadcasters Convention in Orlando.

-Mr DeSantis is widely expected to announce his candidacy for president some time this week.
-Polling shows he still trails former president Donald Trump but he has the most support of any of the other candidates.
+Mr DeSantis is widely expected to announce his candidacy for president sometime this week.
+Polling shows he still trails former president Donald Trump but he has the most support of any of the other candidates besides the former president.

-The two-term governor said that given their age, the next president would have the opportunity to nominate two of the most senior conservative justices.
+The two-term governor said that given some of the justices’ ages, the next president would have the opportunity to nominate two of the most senior conservative justices, The Guardian reported.

 “I think if you look over the next two presidential terms, there is a good chance that you could be called upon to seek replacements for Justice Clarence Thomas and Justice Samuel Alito and the issue with that is, you can’t really do better than those two,” he said.